 Under ‘Strengths,’ of course, depending on what is stated in the case.
 You can indicate if the company is prominent in the industry, awards such as ‘Best Manpower Agency for 10 years,’ ‘Best Hotel in terms of service.’

-For ‘Weakness,’ include if the company has a high manpower turnover ratio, lowest quality in the market, low budget for marketing/advertisement.
+For ‘Weakness,’ include if the company has a high manpower turnover ratio, lowest quality in the market, and low budget for marketing/advertisement.

 Under Opportunities, indicate if the country the company is located in a ‘Free Trade Zone,’ rising population which can equate to increasing product consumption.
 For example, increasing toothpaste consumption.
 The Philippine Government has a build build build program which means they will need an increase in cement usage.

-These are the factors that are not clear or not specifically stated in the case.
+The Assumptions are the factors that are not clear or not specifically stated in the case.
 You need to clarify these factors and state them as assumptions to limit the analysis.

 VII.
 Alternative Courses of Action (ACA)

-These are the possible solutions to the identified problem.
+The Alternative Courses of Actions (ACAs) are the possible solutions to the identified problem.
 Each of the ACA must stand alone and must be able to solve the stated problem and achieve the objectives.
 The ACA must be mutually exclusive.
 In this regard, the student must choose an ACA to the exclusion of the others.

 Also, you have to analyze each ACA in the light of the SWOT analysis and assumptions that is if there are any.
 You have to state clearly the advantages and disadvantages of each ACA.
 If the case contains enough information or data.
 Your stated advantages and disadvantages should be supported quantitatively to minimize bias.